tonjuncnes63642/publicname/README.md

-The first modern gas station, designed specifically for automobiles, opened in 1905 in St. Louis, Missouri, offering fuel, oil, and other services to motorists.
+The Mercedes 35 hp, introduced in 1901, was one of the earliest examples of a high-performance sports car, winning races and setting records in Europe and the United States.